hg1722/fashionista/README.md

 Sampling the model's performance was done through giving the model every combination of attributes to generate.

 ### Attribute StackGAN
 Stacked Generative Adversarial Networks (StackGAN) were first introduced (https://arxiv.org/pdf/1612.03242.pdf) as a method to generate high-resolution imagefrom natural text.
 The approach is analogous to the drawing procedure of a human intartist, where the artist first sketches a rough outline of an image before creating a refined, high-quality result.
 The architecture employs two stages of GANs: the first stage GAN generates low resolution images conditioned on the input text embeddings.
-The second GAN then takes the output of the first stage's generated image and the original text embeddings and uses them to generate a high-qulity image.text, creati
+The second GAN then takes the output of the first stage's generated image and the original text embeddings and uses them to generate a high-quality image.

 In the fashion domain, being able to clearly see the details of a product whether for purchasing or virtual try-on purposes is essential.
-Thus, generating high-resolution images is an important part of the problem we are trying to tackle. ### Conditional VAE *Rahul*
+Thus, generating high-resolution images is an important part of the problem we are trying to tackle.

-### Multi-Conditional GAN
-Additionally our dataset had many high-resolution images to train on.

 We modified the StackGAN, which originally used text embeddings to condition the image, to use a one-hot-encoded attribute layer as input instead.
 Stage 1 GAN would utilize the attribute layer to generate low resolution images, which we would then feed into the Stage 2 GAN.